-Visitor Giving is a stunningly simple way of inviting voluntary donations from visitors who feel inspired to put something back into looking after the places they love.
+Visitor Giving is a simple way of inviting voluntary donations from visitors who feel inspired to put something back into looking after the places they love.

-What difference does Visitor Giving make?
+What difference does Visitor Giving make to businesses?

 "We rely on our stunning landscape to draw visitors to this beautiful county.
 The question we should ask ourselves is not, “why should my business get involved” but simply “why not?”
 It makes perfect business sense.”
 Nick Lancaster- Operations Director, Langdale Estate and Country House Hotel